-- buildings towards the centre of the strategic allocation with lower buildings located within peripheral areas. - 3.42 It was previously reported that the height of a development will contribute to the character of the development when considered in its own right and when taken in conjunction with existing or approved development which has not as yet in its entirety been implemented.
-The concerns raised by residents regarding the height of the proposed built form are noted as is the view previously expressed that the development will be out of character with the remaining development and the existing character of neighbouring established development. - 3.43 It was previously reported that the height of the house types proposed in this instance range from 10.06m (House Type 1), 10.21m (House Type 2), 9.98m (House Type 3), 9.41m (House Type 4) and 10.67m (Apartment Block) (middle section) and 9.98m (Flank Section).
+- the centre of the strategic allocation with lower buildings located within peripheral areas. - 3.40 It appreciated that the height of a development will contribute to the character of the development when considered in its own right and when taken in conjunction with existing or approved development which has not as yet in its entirety been implemented.
+The concerns raised by residents regarding the height of the proposed built form are noted and the view that the development will be out of character with the remaining development and the existing character of neighbouring established development. - 3.41 It is noted that the height of the house types proposed in this instance range from 10.06m (House Type 1), 10.21m (House Type 2), 9.98m (House Type 3), 9.41m (House Type 4) and 10.67m (Apartment Block (middle section) and 9.98m (Flank Section).
 Comparing these heights to those approved on the 18/00135/REM it is not considered that the height differential is significant from the heights of those dwellings approved within the northern section of the site the roof heights of which have been measured at a height of 8.94m whilst the house type that was that of Bayswater is noted to be 9.73m.
-The height difference would equate to around 1m higher than those dwellings approved to the neighbouring development. - 3.44 It was previously reported that it was not considered that the development proposed as considered by members at its December 2020 committee meeting, in this instance at the height proposed defeats the objective of the overall master plan as the character areas are established by way of previous approval and related conditions, whilst the development approved in relative proximity to this application site is not dissimilar in height such that the development in this respect was considered objectionable. - 3.45 It was previously reported that the height is in contrast with the dwellings at Windermere Avenue which are 1.5 and 2 storey properties, but there was no factor to indicate that this in itself was a defining consideration as there was no evidence of any direct emerging harm being caused to visual amenity as a consequence of this contrast.
-The properties at Windermere Avenue are located over 30 metres in distance from the proposed built development at its nearest point which creates a visual break between the existing and proposed development which is further defined and softened by the hedge boundary which is being retained and proposed hedgerow planting.
-Given the development's closer physical relationship to the approved development the assimilation of the development with the peripheral development approved by the 18/00135/REM application was a more materially relevant consideration.
-It is considered that the development taking into account the relative heights of those buildings under consideration was acceptable. - 3.46 Following deferral by the committee on the basis of reservations regarding the height of the development and further to discussion with officers the applicant has revised the proposals in this respect.
-The applicant's further submission in this respect indicates that the adjacent development has delivered dwellings which range in height across the development, with a number of key buildings, particularly those along Windermere Avenue being over 9m in height.
-It was previously reported that the height of some of the house types exceeded 10 metres in height at 10.06m (House Type 1), 10.21m (House Type 2), whilst house type 3 (9.98m) and house type 4) at 9.14m (now omitted) were under 10 metres.
-The apartment block was shown to be 10.67m (middle section) and 9.98m (Flank Section).
-House type 1 is now indicated to be 9.14 metres in height, house type 2 is indicated to be 9.45 metres in height, house type 3 being 9.42 metres in height and the apartment elevations 9.91 metres.
+The height difference would equate to around 1m higher than those dwellings approved to the neighbouring development. - 3.42 It is not considered that the development proposed in this instance at the height proposed defeats the objective of the overall master plan as the character areas are established by way of previous approval and related conditions, whilst the development approved in relative proximity to this application site is not dissimilar in height such that the development in this respect is considered objectionable. - 3.43 It is acknowledged that the height is in contrast with the dwellings at Windermere Avenue which are 1.5 and 2 storey properties, but there is no factor to indicate that this in itself is a defining consideration as there is no evidence of any direct emerging harm being caused to visual amenity as a consequence of this contrast.
+The properties at Windermere Avenue are located over 30 metres in distance from the proposed built development at its nearest point which creates a visual break between the existing and proposed which is further defined and softened by the hedge boundary which is being retained.
+Given the development's closer physical relationship to the approved development the assimilation of the development with the peripheral development approved by the 18/00135/REM application is a more materially relevant consideration.
+It is considered that the development taking into account the relative heights of those buildings under consideration is acceptable.